Show Prep: Fri, Nov. 20

 At least 27 found dead inside Mali Radison Blu hotel | Daily Mail Online

-Armed jihadists have at least 27 in deadly shooting rampage after taking 170 hostages at Radisson Blu in Bamako, Mali.
+Armed jihadists have killed at least 27 a deadly shooting rampage taking 170 hostages at the Radisson Blu hotel in Bamako, .

 Breaking: Costa Rica Arrests Another Syrian With Fake Greek Passport – The Gateway Pundit

-Costa Rican authorities on Thursday detained a Syrian woman with a Greek passport, days after five Syrian were arrested in Honduras while attempting to travel to the on fake passports.
+Costa Rican authorities on Thursday detained a Syrian woman with a Greek passport, two days after five Syrian men were arrested in Honduras while attempting to travel to the United States on fake passports.

 Sanford, Florida cop FIRED after singing song ‘Let the Killing Begin’ with Vital Remains band | Daily Mail Online

-A Florida police officer has been fired after performing a song titled ‘Let the Killing Begin’ with a death metal band — while on duty and in full uniform.
+A Florida police officer has been fired after performing a song titled ‘Let the Killing Begin’ with a metal — while on duty and in uniform.

 College Student Criticizes BLM, Becomes Victim Of Witch Hunt | The Daily Caller